guifariadev/ecommerce-project/README.md

-# 🛍️ Essentia - Ecommerce Project
+# 🛍️ Essentia - Digital fashion store

-This is an **e-commerce project currently under development and optimization**.
+This is a **Digital fashion store project currently under development and optimization**.
 The goal is to build a modern, responsive online store with a smooth user experience.

 ---